 It can be speculated that the increase in the diffusion coefficient of oil and fat components due to the increase in temperature cannot fully compensate for the decrease in the dissolving capacity of the CO2 fluid, which leads to a decrease in the concentration of oil and fat in the supercritical CO2 fluid and a decrease in extraction rate.
 Therefore, there is a suitable extraction temperature under a certain pressure condition, this experiment chooses 45 ℃.

-Effect of extraction pressure on oil yield
+Effect of extraction pressure on co2 extraction process

 Under the condition that the extraction temperature is 45 ℃, the extraction time is 90 min, and the CO2 flow rate is 20 L / h, the extraction pressure is used to perform a single factor test on the yield of grain insect oil.